TheSYNcoder/gsql/README.md

 # GSQL

- Using gsheets through the browser, you should be ashamed of yourself as a developer.
+You should be ashamed of yourself as a developer by using google sheets through the browser.
 Use the power of GSQL to use gsheets like never before!

+## Under construction 🚧🚧

+## Usage

+Coming soon ...

 ### Development